EchoMAV/TFLuna-Address-Changer/README.md

-## Arduino project to change the I2C address
+## Arduino project to change the I2C address of the Benewake TF Luna Rangefinders.

-1. Use the EchoMAV TF Luna Adapter to connect a Benewake TF Luna to the Arduino Uno.
+Use the EchoMAV TF Luna Adapter to connect a Benewake TF Luna to the Arduino Uno.

 Wiring:
 | Arduino UNO | TF-Luna Adapter |